aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 ![[tfcicd-apply.png]](images/tfcicd-apply.png)

 #### Admin-Objects
-- This folder is using the same Amazon Connect module that we just used in the prior step, however we are separating out the components that could frequently be updated.
-The items that will be provisioned as part of this process are Hours of Operations, Queues, Quick Connects, Routing Profiles, Security Profiles Users and Potentially Contact Lens Vocabularies.
+- This folder uses the same Amazon Connect module that we just used in the prior step, however we are separating the components that could frequently be updated.
+The items that will be provisioned as part of this process are Hours of Operations, Queues, Quick Connects, Routing Profiles, Security Profiles, Users, and Potentially Contact Lens Vocabularies.
 We will also deploy a single contact flow to which the Quick Connects will be attached.
 - All of the configuration for each of these components is kept in individually named files that have the local variables.
 - Re-run Terraform Plan by clicking the Retry button for both regions and then Deploy exactly as we just did in the step above.

+> [!NOTE]
+> While this guide attempts to show how the items above can be created using CI/CD, in reality users are most likely going to be implemented outside of Amazon Connect using an SSO federation.
+Also, a CI/CD pipeline might not be the best solution for updates to things that potentially change frequently throughout the day such as routing profile adjustments.

 ![[tfcicd-pl4.png]](images/tfcicd-pl4.png)